WolfaceIT/ansible-role-cloudimg_fixer/README.md

 Example Playbook
 ----------------

-Careful, this is hosted primarily on gitlab, so you'd need a requirements.yml like:
+Careful, though this role was imported in Galaxy/GitHub, this is hosted primarily on gitlab, so you'd need a requirements.yml like:
 ```
 ---
 roles: